At Sundance, pandemic dramas unfold on screen and off

 No festival more represents an annual cinematic rebirth — a fresh crop, a new wave — than Sundance.
 But given the constraints on gatherings since last March, how could filmmakers get their movies made, edited and delivered to Sundance?

 The majority of films showing this year were shot before the arrival of COVID-19 — many of them edited during quarantine.
-But there are numerous filmmakers at the festival who managed the seemingly impossible feat of making a movie in 2020, while most of us were worrying about having enough toilet paper.
+But there are numerous filmmakers at the festival who managed the seemingly impossible feat of making a movie in 2020.

 A handful of high-profile films made during the pandemic have recently hit streaming platforms, including the heist comedy “Locked Down” and the romance “Malcolm & Marie.”
 But Sundance will supply the fullest look yet of moviemaking under the pandemic.
 Even in an independent film world predicated on a can-do spirit, the results — including “Homeroom,” “How It Ends” and “In the Same Breath” — are often striking for their resourcefulness.